Name in North American Boletes: Boletus floridanus

 Other Information: Likes sandy soil under oaks and sometimes pine.
 A red-pored, blue-staining, but very edible mushroom.
 Has an acidic tang when cooked.
 A southern equivalent to But. frostii.

-Science Notes: DNA testing and its odd features initially moved this mushroom and frostii into a newly erected genus called “Exsudoporus” (“exsudo” from the droplets in young pores), but later work has suggested they belong with the butter boletes.
+Science Notes: DNA testing and its odd features moved this mushroom and frostii into a newly erected genus called “Exsudoporus” (“exsudo” from the droplets in young pores).
+It has since flip-flopped into the closely related Butyriboletus genus, and then been restored.

 - NH4OH (Ammonia): Cap surface turns black.